SOCIAL/BRIEF: BLANK SLATE

 Patrick's Cabaret, November 7

 This special launch event featured spoken word legend J. Otis Powell‽, accompanied by his musician friends Donald and Faye Washington and Davu Seru, read selections from his new chapbook Pieces of Sky, a fantastic, improviXational jazzy rendering.
+See a video of this event HERE.

 Rain Taxi, in partnership with J. Otis Powell‽, is a fiscal year 2013 recipient of a Cultural Community Partnership grant from the Minnesota State Arts Board.
 This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation by the Minnesota State Legislature; and by a grant from the National Endowment for the Arts.